ant512/EarthShakerDS/README.txt

 and the type of soil and walls in the current level.

 Lastly, the "File" button provides a menu with the ability to load and save files (not implemented yet), erase the current level, and exit the editor.
+It also allows you to test the current level.
+You can switch back to the level editor from the test mode by either finishing the level, losing all of your lives, or by switching to pause mode (press Start) and then pressing the X button.

 Requirements